Prismatic $F$-crystals and $E$-crystalline Galois representations: Introduction

-is fully faithful; here the source denotes the isogeny category of $\vect(A)$. \end{prop} We regard Proposition \eqref{nice statement} as a result of independent interest.
-For instance, as alluded above, by specializing to the prism $A=\Prism_{\O_C\widehat{\otimes}_{\O_K}\O_C}$, this recovers (and refines) Proposition 6.10 in \cite{prismatic}.
-Furthermore, by specializing to a Breuil--Kisin prism $(\fkS,I)$, this recovers (a special case of) the embedding
+As alluded to above, an important observation is that the condition of being $E$-crystalline can be characterized in a manner similar to the usual notion for $E=\mathbf{Q}_p$.
+Namely, there is a natural period ring $B_{\mathrm{cris},E}$ with the property that an $E$-linear representation $V$ is $E$-crystalline if and only if $V\otimes_E B_{\mathrm{cris},E}$ is trivial as a $B_{\mathrm{cris},E}$-representation; see Theorem \ref{characterization of E-crystalline main body}.
+Once this is justified, that the \' etale realization functor is well-defined and fully faithful can be proved in exactly the same way as in \cite{prismatic}.
+For essential surjectivity, we again follow largely the proof in \cite{prismatic}; the main difference here is that instead of invoking the Beilinson fibre sequence from \cite{AMMNBeilinson} for the key descent step, we are able to prove the following more general result by adapting a key lemma from \cite{duliu}. \begin{prop}[{Theorem \ref{boundedness descent data}}] Let $(A,(d))$ be a transversal $\O_E$-prism.
+Then the base change

-from \cite[Lemma 1.3.13]{Kis06} without using Kedlaya's results; here $\O$ denotes the ring of functions on the rigid open unit disk over $K_0$.
+is fully faithful; here the source denotes the isogeny category of $\vect(A)$. \end{prop} We regard Proposition \ref{nice statement} as a result of independent interest.
+For instance, as mentioned above, by specializing to the prism $A=\Prism_{\O_C\widehat{\otimes}_{\O_K}\O_C}$, this recovers (and refines) Proposition 6.10 in \cite{prismatic}.
+Furthermore, by specializing to a Breuil--Kisin prism $(\fkS,I)$, this recovers the embedding

-Having obtained the desired extension to $\fkS_E^{(1)}[1/\pi]$, we can now follow the rest of the arguments in \cite[\textsection 6.4]{prismatic}, that is, by working at the \' etale point, to extend this further to a descent datum over $\fkS_E^{(1)}$, finishing the proof of Theorem \eqref{main thm intro}.
+from \cite[Lemma 1.3.13]{Kis06} without using Kedlaya's results on slope filtrations; here $\O$ denotes the ring of functions on the rigid open unit disk over $K_0$.